fszdp1/JavaHolisticCaseStudy/README.md

 # JavaHolisticCaseStudy
-This ia a java project for the teaching of Java programming course.
+This is a project for the teaching of Java programming course.
 One course one case, it makes a holistic case study.